Rahaf91/Rahaf91/README.md

 One of my favorite places to visit is the iconic [Colosseum in Rome, Italy](https://en.wikipedia.org/wiki/File:Colosseum_in_Rome,_Italy_-_April_2007.jpg).
 This ancient amphitheater, with its rich history and magnificent architecture, never fails to inspire me. 🏛️

 ## Goals

-- **Short-term:** Complete the web development course and build a portfolio.
-- **Long-term:** Secure a position as a web developer and contribute to open-source projects.
+Secure a position as a web developer and contribute to open-source projects.